 - Food processor

 - Place the sunflower seeds in a food processor until finely chopped.
-Add the brown rice puffs, banana, date, vanilla and 2 tbsp of the coconut and process until combined.
+Add the brown rice puffs, banana, date, vanilla and 2 tablespoon of the coconut and process until combined.

 - Roll heaped tablespoonfuls of the mixture into balls.
 Spred the remaining coconut on a plate and roll balls lightly in the coconut to coat.